AndrewLim1990/AndrewLim1990.github.io/_pages/about.md

 title: "About Me"
 ---

 I am a Data Science student at the University of British Columbia.
-I had previously worked at a network security company as an anti-virus analyst.
-My interests include data science, programming, ice hockey, boardgames, and ultimate frisbee.
+My interests include data science, programming, malware research, boardgames, and ultimate frisbee.